PetroIvaniuk/llms-tools/README.md

 - [The Open Medical-LLM Leaderboard](https://huggingface.co/blog/leaderboard-medicalllm) - aims to track, rank and evaluate the performance of LLMs on medical question answering tasks
 - [TheFastest.AI](https://thefastest.ai/) - site that provides reliable measurements for the performance of popular models
 - [GAIA Leaderboard](https://huggingface.co/spaces/gaia-benchmark/leaderboard) - evaluating next-generation LLMs (LLMs with augmented capabilities due to added tooling, efficient prompting, access to search, etc)

+## Datasets
+- [InfiMM-WebMath-40B Dataset](https://huggingface.co/datasets/Infi-MM/InfiMM-WebMath-40B) - large-scale, open-source multimodal dataset specifically designed for mathematical reasoning tasks
+- [MMMLU](https://huggingface.co/datasets/openai/MMMLU) - Multilingual Massive Multitask Language Understanding
+- [Natural Questions](https://ai.google.com/research/NaturalQuestions) - contains questions from real users, and it requires QA systems to read and comprehend an entire Wikipedia article that may or may not contain the answer to the question

 ## Libraries
 <!---